Wholesale Available

 After a Big Dinner

-This is what the Royale was made for.
 Light it 20 minutes after the meal ends, sit somewhere comfortable, and let the smooth cedar and cream profile settle the evening.
-The burn is even, the draw is easy — no wrestling required.
+The burn is even and the draw is easy.

 🌙